loopbackio/loopback.io/pages/en/lb2/Environment-specific-configuration.md

 ```

 {% include note.html content="

-As of `strongloop` version 5.0.3, the [Application generator](/doc/en/lb2/Application-generator)
+The [Application generator](Application-generator.html) creates a `middleware.production.json` file
-creates a `middleware.production.json` file with the above configuration for you, so all you have to do is set the NODE_ENV environment variable.
+with the above configuration for you, so all you have to do is set the NODE_ENV environment variable.
 " %}

 ### Disabling API Explorer

-LoopBack [API Explorer](/doc/en/lb2/Use-API-Explorer) is great when you're developing your application,
+LoopBack [API Explorer](/doc/{{page.lang}}/lb2/Use-API-Explorer) is great when you're developing your application,
 but for security reasons you may not want to expose it in production.

 For an application using [loopback-component-explorer](https://github.com/strongloop/loopback-component-explorer), to disable explorer in production: